 Thank you for your interest in joining our team!
 To begin the official application process, please download, complete (please type), and submit the documents listed in the next two sections.
 You will need to return both your application and two reference evaluation forms.
 One should come from an SAU faculty or staff member, and one should come from an RA/AHD.
 If you currently live off-campus or are new to the SAU community, please provide two professional references: one from a SAU faculty or staff member and the other from a non-SAU community member.
 Please note a prior semester or cumulative GPA at the time of application that is 2.0 or below may result in not being interviewed.

 Instructions for the cover letter and resume are on the RA application.
-The SAU Career Center is offering assistance to those who would like feedback on their resume and/or cover letter prior to submitting their RA application.
+The SAU Career Center is a great resource for resume and cover letter tips.

 Students are strongly encouraged to view the Resume Tutorial, Resume samples, and Cover Letter information located on the Career Center homepage before submitting their resume and/or cover letter.